Healthy Homes Assessment Maymorn

 Home Assessments Maymorn for Rental Properties

-There are many concerns to look over in an home evaluation to determine if your rental property meets the requirements of the Healthy Homes Standard.
-A few examples are:
+There are a variety of things to look over in an home assessment to see if your rental property meets the minimal requirements of the Healthy Homes Standards.
+Some examples include:

 • Do you have enough drainage? draught stopping?

-The repercussions of not having a Healthy Home in accordance with the Residential Tenancies Act and consequently falling on the wrong side of the ruling on tenancy solutions ruling could be significant for landlords and property managers.
-For expert advice get in touch today to book your rental properties home assessment.
+The consequences of not having a Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently falling on the wrong side of the tenancy solutions ruling could be significant for property owners and landlords.
+For professional advice, call today and book your rental properties house evaluation.

 home assessments for rental properties